Before you know kindness as the deepest thing inside, you must know sorrow as the other deepest thing.

 23. Improve your communication skills.
 Download and view The Vegan Activist Guide to Strategic Communications workshop video, which was filmed at the 2019 National Animal Rights Conference in Washington, DC.
 Learn how to overcome the biases your audience may have and stir them to action.

 25. Browse our Resources section for more webinars and other learning opportunities.
+Or, get inspired by our Activist Stories, including the one-of-a-kind story of the all-female and vegan anti-poaching unit known as Akashinga.

 Provide support to vegan organizations